act-rules/act-rules.github.io/_rules/SC2-4-6-descriptive-labels.md

 ### Expectation 1

 The [visible](#visible) `label` element, if there is any, describes the purpose of the associated form field element.
-The context of the element can be used to differentiate the purpose from other form fields on the same page.
+The [visible](#visible) context of the element can be used to differentiate the purpose from other form fields on the same page.

 **Note:** In this case, context can be created by headings, fieldsets and legends, text that is near the control, etc. Only [visible](#visible) elements should be considered as context for Expectation 1.